SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Centered (unbiased) Root Mean Square Error (CRMSE) {#crmse}
 {: .anchor }
-The CRMSE describes the variation in errors around the mean and is defined as:
+The CRMSE describes the variation in errors around the mean.
+The CRMSE is in the same units as the forecasted and observed values.
+CRMSE is defined as:

 $$ \text{CRMSE} = \sqrt{ \frac{1}{n} \sum_{i=1}^n \left( (F_i - \bar{F}) - (O_i - \bar{O}) \right)^2 } $$